 (2) The American board of radiology, the American osteopathic board of radiology, or the royal college of physicians and surgeons of Canada in radiation oncology or therapeutic radiology; or

 (3) The American board of certification in radiology in radiation oncology.

-(K) "Radiologist" means a physician board certified in radiology by the American board of radiology, the American oteopathic board of radiology, or by the royal college of physicians and surgeons of Canada", or who has completed a formal accreditation council for graduate medical education (ACGME) or American osteopathic association approved residency in radiology.
+(K) "Radiologist" means a physician board certified in radiology by the American board of radiology, the American osteopathic board of radiology, or by the royal college of physicians and surgeons of Canada, or who has completed a formal accreditation council for graduate medical education (ACGME) or American osteopathic association approved residency in radiology.